aastono/GasPedaalContact/README.md

 - Responsive design (Tested on 13" laptop, all iPhone variants, and Samsung Galaxy s6)

 #### Created by Aditya Astono from May 14th to May 16th 2016.
+Account for testing: admin@admin.com with "admin" as the password.
+You can also register yourself through the application.